deepakbhalla/microservices-full-pack-examples/microservices_getting_started/README.md

 * payment-service
   (https://github.com/deepakbhalla/microservices-full-pack-examples/tree/master/microservices_getting_started/payment-service)

+To get started, Order Service makes a call to Payment service using 'Rest Template' and uses full service address.
+In the next examples, this will be replaced with service registries where microservices will discover each other by their registered name rather than IP address and port.

+But this project can be referred to just get started.

 ## Order service
 - Accepts the order request and updates ORDER_TB table which is present in h2 database of this service.
 - Makes a call to Payment Service which acts as 'payment gateway' to make a payment against this order.